 I do expect my students to practice and I am rather unbending on this!
 I realise that there are weeks when due to school or work commitments it can be really challenging to find time, but in all honesty, without effective practice, there will be no, or very minimal progress, and I am really clear about this with my students from the outset.

 Effective practice can happen even when time is tight, and my lessons do focus on showing students how to practice effectively so that they can get the most of the practice time they have and progress well.

 I also expect students to listen to music, to attend concerts and to turn up to their lessons ready to play and to learn.

 What are your views on exams, festivals and competitions?

-Who are your favourite pianists/pianist-teachers and why?
+Who are your favourite pianists/pianist-teachers?

 Most of my favourite pianists and pianist-teachers have been mentioned in earlier questions, most are people I have been lucky enough to study in some way with, Graham Fitch, Artur Pizarro, Leslie Howard, Noriko Ogawa, Phillip Fowke, Chenyin Li for example.

 Murray Perahia is one of my all-time favourite pianists too, I especially love his Bach.
 Steven Kovacevich’s Schubert too is a must for me.
 Piers Lane is another favourite as are Marta Argerich and Daniel Barenboim.

 I also love listening to Horowitz, Artur Rubinstein, Cortot and Arrau.

 I could probably go on…